ballerburg9005/android-nougat-vold-with-exfat-ntfs-ext4-sdcard-usb-support/README.md

 Diagram of removable media mounting on Android: [SD CARD or USB Harddrive] -> Vold -> FUSE binary -> Kernel

 Like you can see, there are two points of failure: Vold and FUSE binaries.
 We already know that vold totally sucks, so the only way to change this is to recompile vold from Android source (see "compiling vold").
 If you are using Android 7 or 8 with ARM64, then use the binary from this repo for version 7 and for version 8 use https://github.com/null4n/vold-posix .
 The same goes for FUSE binaries, which are available in the "system" folder.
+You can also do some kind of hack using bash scripts... which I recommend you rather try than this.

 ## summary

+**Do bash script hack, don't do this approach.**

+This approach:

 * Android = 7: This repo
 * Android = 8: https://github.com/null4n/vold-posix
 * Android > 8: If exFAT does not already work, use binaries from this repo but not vold binary (only exFAT will work).

+Other approaches:

+* ❌ Using apps from Google Play (many issues: cost money, people report corrupted filesystems, work either not on SD card or require root but are bugged abandonware)
+* ❌ [sdcardfs.ko patch](https://forum.xda-developers.com/t/ntfs-on-your-android-with-full-read-write-support.2920856/) (I believe this is an approach that stopped working in Android 7, plus the last 10 years tons of phones now ship without loadable module support)
+* ❌ [NtfsMounter.apk](https://forum.xda-developers.com/t/app-ntfs-mounter-automatically-mount-ntfs-ext-formated-usb-sticks-and-sd-cards.1654024/) reported to work on Android 9, but then doesn't work for me

 ## compiling vold